gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### Teams:

-Originally, when I set the assignments for the team projects, this table and the PDF assignments had assigned all of the teams to do the same exercises:
-  * The Business Investor teams were assigned exercises 10.3 and 10.4
-  * The Telemarketer teams were assigned exercises 13.2, 13.6, and 13.8

 | Team # |       Project      |                     Members                 |      Exercises     |
 |-------:|:------------------:|:-------------------------------------------:|:------------------:|
 |   1    |  Business Investor | Xingyi Huang, Xiyu Wang                     |   10.3, 10.4, 11.2 |